 Dual Enrollment provides an opportunity for qualified high school students to earn college credit while working towards their high school diploma.

-The H.O.P.E.
-Scholarship Program offers Lansing School District youth an opportunity for a college education and a brighter future.
+The HOPE and Promise Scholarship Programs offer Lansing and Mason youth an opportunity for a college education and a brighter future.